 - They want to cross-promote.

 We’re typically trained only to think about the last incentive, maybe the 4th, and totally miss out on the other 3 incentives.
-I encourage you to brainstorm a list of people or organizations who have audiences and would take you up on the first two incentives.
+I encourage you to brainstorm a list of people or organizations that have audiences and would take you up on the first two incentives.

 And say NO to people whom you don’t *genuinely* want to promote to your list.
-Period.
 There are plenty of other potential JV partners… so many you couldn’t reach out to them all for the rest of your life.
 Think not just internet marketing JV people, but also bloggers, people with LinkedIn Groups, Facebook groups, online forums.
 Podcasters who have a blog or a list.